Writing your nest book starts at Protagonist Crafts

 Did you think you could just write your story from start to finish, check for typos and then be done?
 Sorry, but think again!
 Editing your novel happens in many stages.

 “Writing” is just one part of writing a book.
 There’s also rewriting, revising and editing.
 That’s where all the magic happens, and if you want to write a great book that people will love, you can’t rush that process.
 It took me more than two years to finish my latest novel, even though writing the first draft took just three months.
 That is a lot of revising.
-(Though I should probably mention that I ended up making some major changes in the middle of the book because I felt like some parts of the story weren’t impactful enough.
-A lesson learned!)
+(Edited to add in 2024: I’ve been editing and querying and editing that novel again for almost five years now……..)

 It’s impossible to say how many times you should revise and edit your novel or how long it should take.
 What I can say is that you should probably prepare for it to take longer than you think.